Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 What annual property taxes should I expect in Siem Reap in 2026?

-Annual property taxes in Siem Reap typically represent a very small percentage of property value, often under 0.1% of what you actually paid, because the government-assessed value is usually 60% to 80% lower than the market price.
+In practice in Siem Reap, annual property taxes represent a very small fraction of property value, often well under 0.1% of your actual purchase price, because the government-assessed value used for tax calculation is typically lower than the market transaction price.

 You can find the list of all property taxes, costs and fees when buying in Siem Reap here.